exercism/python/concepts/functions/about.md

 ## Scope of Variables

-If a variable (_or name_) is defined inside a function, it will be only accessible _inside_ the function scope (_or local namespace_), even if there is a non-local variable with the same name.
+If a variable (_or name_) is defined inside a function, it will be only accessible _inside_ the function scope (_or local namespace_), even if there is a variable with the same name outside the function scope.

-Variables defined outside a function at the module level are considered in the _global namespace_.
+Variables defined outside a function at the _module level_ are considered in the _global namespace_.
 Variables defined outside a function but _inside_ an enclosing function or class are in the _nonlocal namespace_.

 Python uses the [LEGB Rule][LEGB Rule] (**L**ocal, **E**nclosing, **G**lobal, **B**uilt-in) to resolve variable names when a program is running: